Change the look of bars, wedges and more in Keynote on iPad

-Apply a coordinated color palette to all the data series in the chart: Tap Chart, then tap a thumbnail at the top of the Chart tab.
-All the colors in the chart change at once.
+Apply a coordinated colour palette to all the data series in the chart: Tap Chart, then tap a thumbnail at the top of the Chart tab.
+All the colours in the chart change at once.

-Apply colors, images, or textures to all the data series in the chart: Tap Style, tap General, then tap Chart Colors.
-Tap Colors, Images, or Textures, then tap a collection to apply it.
+Apply colours, images or textures to all the data series in the chart: Tap Style, tap General, then tap Chart Colours.
+Tap Colours, Images or Textures, then tap a collection to apply it.

-Change the color, gradient, or image for individual pieces of the chart: Tap Chart, tap Edit Series, then tap the name of the datum whose appearance you want to change.
-Tap Fill, then tap Preset, Color, Gradient, or Image.
+Change the colour, gradient or image for individual pieces of the chart: Tap Chart, tap Edit Series, then tap the name of the datum whose appearance you want to change.
+Tap Fill, then tap Preset, Colour, Gradient or Image.

 The changes affect only the selected data series.
 To change another series, click one of its elements, then make changes.

 To change the look of one data series in the chart, tap Chart, tap Edit Series, then tap the series whose appearance you want to change.
-Tap Fill, then tap Preset, Color, Gradient, or Image and make your changes.
+Tap Fill, then tap Preset, Colour, Gradient or Image and make your changes.

 The changes only affect the selected data series.
 To change another series, tap All Series, tap a series, then make changes.